RajeevAtla/resume/README.md

 It's linted using [`chktex`](https://www.nongnu.org/chktex/).

 It's a template, so that you can generate your own resume using this format.
+The LaTeX source code is licensed under the GNU AGPL.

 ## Inspiration